usnistgov/FIPS201/_FIPS201/system.md

 ![PIV System Federation Connections]({{site.baseurl}}/{{page.collection}}/images/system-federation.png){:style="width: 1047px;" latex-src="system-federation.pdf" latex-fig="3-4"}

 While this Standard makes no requirements on when to apply direct or federated authentication mechanisms, there are some natural mappings.
-For example, note that physical access systems are not usually well-suited for a federation protocol.
-Also, note that many derived PIV credentials can only be verified directly by their issuer and are therefore better suited for use in federation.
+For example, physical access systems are not usually well-suited for a federation protocol.
+Also, many derived PIV credentials can only be verified by their issuer and are therefore better suited for use as part of a federation protocol.